 The USOPC may provide a gift to a departing board or committee member as an expression of gratitude for his or her service to the organization.
-The value of such gifts must not exceed \$400 and any gift should be reasonable.
+The value of such gifts must not exceed \$400.

 B. Board and Committee Members with Multiple Roles